pivotal/docs-tap/service-bindings/about.hbs.md

 - Extensions including:
   - [Binding Secret Generation Strategies](https://github.com/k8s-service-bindings/spec/tree/12a9f2e376c50f051cc9aa913443bdecb0a24a01#binding-secret-generation-strategies)

-## How to use Service Bindings
+## Using Service Bindings

-Service Bindings is open source and very amorphous in how it works.
-For these reasons there is no quick explanation on how to use Service Binding.
-However there are many resources that are available to assist in the understanding of the many ways that Service Bindings can be used.
+Service Bindings is open source and there are many resources that are available to assist in the understanding of the many ways that Service Bindings can be used.
 See [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec) to understand the specifications that Service Bindings uses for Kubernetes and a community section to understand it's use.
-For a full in-depth dive of Service Binder see [Servicebindings.io](https://servicebinding.io/) which is the official open source page for Service Bindings that have the most detailed up to date information about how to use Service Bindings and any upcoming new features.
+For an in-depth dive of Service Bindings see [Servicebindings.io](https://servicebinding.io/), which is the official open source page for Service Bindings that has the most detailed up-to-date information about how to use Service Bindings and any upcoming new features.